Mind State: A personal project about mental health

-For years now I have been trying and failing to come up with a visual project about mental illness.
-In fact I've also written several blog posts about this topic after seeing a slew of creatives all discussing how they struggle with mental illness online, but I have always deleted them.
+For years now I have been trying and failing to come up with a visual project about mental health/illness.
+In fact I've also written several blog posts about this topic after seeing a slew of creatives all discussing how they struggle with mental health online, but I have always deleted them.
 Depression still feels a bit of a taboo subject or something people still see as an over exaggeration, something you will 'snap out of', or even a call for attention-I think that's why I have always deleted my scribbling.

 For the record I was diagnosed with depression around my 20s, I remember my doctor saying it was surprising it hadn't appeared earlier considering my medical history up to that point.
 While mine was only a mild case and I was off medication soon afterwards over the years its always been there, lurking in the background.
 Around my 30s I found myself in a job I hated for 5 years and in a volatile relationship that I could not seem to get out of that had me dipping back into past troubles-I was almost always angry, felt insanely alone and trapped.
 I had figured out tricks or ways to balance myself-music in my headphones was one of these (later on the use of Twitter was another way of release).
 I used to have headphones in or close to me pretty much all the time just in case I needed to drown out/calm my thoughts quickly.
 In fact I still have music in or around me when needed, but while these tricks helped, they didnt get me out of the situations/feeling better.

 Without going into too many details, in the back half of 2016 I felt a change happening again.
 In my 20s there had been a breaking point (literally) that got me to the doctors and when I was in that bad job/relationship years later there was a chance breaking point there that got me into a better place then too.
 In January 2017 mind racing almost hourly, countless near sleepless nights, feeling physically sick almost daily and added amounts of anxiousness every time I had to deal with certain matters or people a breaking point would happen again.